JULY 12 — AUG 9, 2020

 A week-long intensive in art, action and improvisation with some of the country’s most radical and innovative practitioners.
 Every day of the week is packed from morning to evening with workshops, intensives, talks, and performances, so you come away enriched and invigorated, body, mind and soul.

 SFDI Faculty announcements are coming in!
 Check out the current line-up.

 Past faculty have included: Ralph Lemon, mayfield brooks, Heather Kravas, John Jasperse, Raphael Xavier, Michelle Boulé, Jennifer Monson, Faye Driscoll, Miguel Guiterrez, Chris Aiken, Angie Hauser, mayfield brooks, Bebe Miller, taisha paggett, Karen Nelson, Ray Chung, Eva Karczag, + many more.

 “I CANNOT OVERSTATE THE IMPORTANCE OF VELOCITY IN THE DANCE ECOLOGY IN THE PACIFIC NORTHWEST AND THE NATION.”

 Jane Forde, National Dance Project

 Velocity Dance Center was started in 1996 by two queer female choreographers looking to create a space in Seattle where dancers in the city could learn, take risks, grow, and thrive.
-Twenty years later, Velocity is nationally recognized as a leader in experimentation and risk-taking in dance.
+Over twenty years later, Velocity is nationally recognized as a leader in experimentation and risk-taking in dance.
 Velocity is both a catalytic resource for dance artists in Seattle, and a portal for those totally new to dance looking to engage their bodies and express themselves.
 With artist-driven, community-centered artistic and education programs, Velocity is instrumental in making Seattle a destination city with one of the most active dance communities in the nation.